ungleich/cdist/docs/src/cdist-type.rst

 ------------------
 cdist log level can be accessed from __cdist_loglevel variable.
 Value is a string, one of OFF, ERROR, WARNING, INFO, VERBOSE, DEBUG and TRACE.
-It is available for initial manifest, type manifest and type gencode.
+It is available for initial manifest, explorer, type manifest, type explorer, type gencode.

 Hints for typewriters